 Users can quickly understand the impact of storage issues spotted in SRM with the help of VMAN and SAM which can help to identify the dependencies between the VMs, hosts, and storage.

-As we can see, SolarWinds Orion is worth investing in because of its own capabilities as well as its ability to integrate and work with numerous other SolarWinds products that are used to administer applications, servers, and networks.
+As we can see, SolarWinds Data Center Management Solutions are worth investing in because of their own capabilities as well as its ability to integrate and work with numerous other SolarWinds products that are used to administer applications, servers, and networks.

 Datadog Network Device Monitoring is the ideal tool to use for the collection of telemetry from SNMP-managed devices which are themselves automatically discovered by the Datadog Agent which collects their metrics and events and sends it back to Datadog, the SaaS-based data analytics platform.

 Once discovered, the metrics are instantly visualized with out-of-the-box dashboards that display data for data center and device performances.
 Administrators can then start identifying and troubleshooting a range of issues, be they on on-premises or hybrid networks before they impact users.